pdjr-archive/venus-signalk-tank-service/README.md

 problematic and, for non-trivial tank installations, infeasible.

-Even so, there have been a number of attempts at implementing fixes and work-arounds in Venus based on the association of fluid type and tank level: an assumption which holds only if an installation has a single tank of each fluid type.
+Even so, there have been a number of attempts at implementing fixes and work-arounds based on the timing of fluid type and tank level data updates but this not allow disambiguation in installations which have more than one tank of a particular fluid type.

-If you have a multi-channel tank sensor on CAN/N2K and you have only one tank of each fluid type, then look at @kwindrem's [tank repeater](https://github.com/kwindrem/SeeLevel-N2K-Victron-VenusOS) project for a display fix that does not involve Signal K.
+If you have a multi-channel tank sensor on CAN and you have only one tank of each fluid type, then look at @kwindrem's
+[tank repeater](https://github.com/kwindrem/SeeLevel-N2K-Victron-VenusOS)
+project for a fix to this problem that does not involve Signal K.

 ## This project

 __venus-signalk-tank-service__ recovers tank data from a specified Signal K server, generating and updating one D-Bus service per tank.

-Data is recovered from Signal K over HTTP and the Signal K server can be running remotely over ethernet or locally on the Venus host.
+Data is recovered from Signal K over HTTP.
+The Signal K server can, of course, be running remotely over ethernet or locally on the Venus host.

-A number of tweaks are made to the Venus GUI mainly to disable the display of tank data deriving from now redundant Venus CAN/N2K services.
-Some of the changes made by @kwindrem are also applied because they enable a more meaningful display of data from multiple tanks than the stock Venus GUI.
+The Venus GUI is tweaked to prevent display of tank data deriving from now redundant 'socketcan' services and some of @kwindrem's GUI enhancements are applied because they enable a more meaningful display of data for multiple tank installations than the stock Venus GUI.

 ### Installation